-At December 31, 2015, the Organization reported a liability of \$212,483 for its proportionate share of the GERF's net pension liability.
-The net pension liability was measured as of June 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The Organization's proportion of the net pension liability was based on the Organization's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2014 through June 30, 2015 relative to the total employer contributions received from all of PERA's participating employers.
-At June 30, 2015, the Organization's proportion was 0.0041 percent.
+At December 31, 2016, the Organization reported a liability of \$332,900 for its proportionate share of the GERF's net pension liability.
+The Organization's net pension liability reflected a reduction due to the State of Minnesota's contribution of \$6 million to the fund in 2016.
+The State of Minnesota is considered a nonemployer contributing entity and the State's contribution meets the definition of a special funding situation.
+The State of Minnesota's proportionate share of the net pension liability associated with the Organization totaled \$4,396.
+The net pension liability was measured as of June 30, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The Organization proportion of the net pension liability was based on the Organization contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2015, through June 30, 2016, relative to the total employer contributions received from all of PERA's participating employers.
+At June 30, 2016, the Organization's proportion was 0.0041% which was the same as its proportion measured as of June 30, 2015.

-For the year ended December 31, 2015, the Organization recognized pension expense of \$13,571 for its proportionate share of GERF's pension expense.
+For the year ended December 31, 2016, the Organization recognized pension expense of \$51,122 for its proportionate share of GERF's pension expense.
+In addition, the Organization recognized an additional \$1,311 as pension expense (and grant revenue) for its proportionate share of the State of Minnesota's contribution of \$6 million to the General Employees Fund.